PRANAY-1234567/String_Based_2/README.md

 Example Output:

-w

-6️⃣ Replace Spaces with Special Characters
+## 6️⃣ Replace Spaces with Special Characters

 Problem: Replace spaces in a string with @.